Linkurious/ogma-oracle-parser/docs/getting-started.md

 sqlplus -s USER/PASSWORD@localhost:1521/SESSION @/path/to/script/cust-sqlgraph-json.sql
 ```

-## Retrieve your nodes/edges from the Database in Node.js
+## Retrieve your nodes/edges from the database in Node.js

 First, install the Ogma, the Oracle Database 23ai connector and ogma-oracle-parser: